2018-2019 Tuition, Fees, Room & Board

 The financial requirements of the University, changing costs, state and legislative action, and other matters may require adjustment of these published charges and expenses.
 The University reserves the right, up to the date of final registration for a given academic term, to make such adjustments as may be deemed necessary by the University of Maine System Board of Trustees.
 The applicant acknowledges this.

 ** We offer our low Maine resident tuition rate to all U.S. Veterans and Active Duty Service members – from every state.

 U.S.News & World Report rated the University of Maine at Farmington the #3 Best School for Veterans – Regional Colleges – North for 2018.
 The category provides military veterans and active-duty service members with data on which top-ranked schools offer benefits that can help veterans make pursuing a college education more affordable.

 We want you to get your college career off on the right foot and give you the absolute best opportunity to succeed.

 Our research has shown that our most successful students — those who became truly immersed in all we have to offer: academics, extracurricular activities, social life, research, volunteer opportunities, everything — lived on campus their very first year.
-In fact, on-campus residency has proven to be so valuable to our students’ success, we’re making it a requirement for first-year students beginning Fall 2017.
+In fact, on-campus residency has proven to be so valuable to our students’ success, we’ve made it a requirement for all freshmen (what we call “First-year students”).
 Learn more about our residency requirement here.

-U.S.News & World Report named the University of Maine at Farmington as Best Value School – Regional Colleges – North for 2017, taking the #5 spot.
-Farmington was named a U.S.News Best College Value / “Great School – Great Price” in 2017, 2013, 2012 (value, meaning quality and price).
+U.S.News & World Report named the University of Maine at Farmington a Best Value School – Regional College – North for 2018.
+Farmington was named a U.S.News Best College Value School in 2018, 2017, 2013, 2012 (value, meaning quality and price).